UtkarshNagar69/Student-Marks-Management-System/README.md

-# This my Project On Student Management System in C Programming.
+# This my Project On Student Marks Management System in C Programming.